 You should carefully read the description of the terms and provisions of our debt securities and our senior indenture under "Description of Debt Securities" in the accompanying prospectus.
-That section, together with this prospectus supplement and the applicable pricing supplement, summarizes all the material terms of our senior indenture and your note.
+That section, together with this prospectus supplement, the applicable pricing supplement and applicable product prospectus supplement, summarizes all the material terms of our senior indenture and your note.
 They do not, however, describe every aspect of our senior indenture and your note.
-For example, in this section entitled "Description of the Notes We May Offer", the accompanying prospectus and the applicable pricing supplement, we use terms that have been given special meanings in our senior indenture, but we describe the meanings of only the more important of those terms.
+For example, in this section entitled "Description of the Notes We May Offer", the accompanying prospectus, the applicable pricing supplement and applicable product prospectus supplement, we use terms that have been given special meanings in our senior indenture, but we describe the meanings of only the more important of those terms.
 The specific terms of any series of notes will be described in the relevant pricing supplement.
-As you read this section, please remember that the specific terms of your note as described in your pricing supplement will supplement and, if applicable, may modify or replace the general terms described in this section.
+As you read this section, please remember that the specific terms of your note as described in this section.
+If your pricing supplement and, if applicable, may modify or replace the general terms described in this section.
 If your pricing supplement is inconsistent with this prospectus supplement or the accompanying prospectus, your pricing supplement will control with regard to your note.
 Thus, the statements we make in this section may not apply to your note.